great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_with_sql.md

 import TabItem from '@theme/TabItem';
 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-Use the information provided here to learn how you can use Great Expectations (GX) with a SQL Datasource.
+Use the information provided here to learn how you can use Great Expectations (GX) with a SQL Data Source.
 The following examples use a [PostgreSQL Database](https://www.postgresql.org/).

 To use GX with PostgreSQL Database, you'll complete the following tasks:

 - Load data
 - Instantiate a <TechnicalTag tag="data_context" text="Data Context" />
-- Create a <TechnicalTag tag="datasource" text="Datasource" /> and a <TechnicalTag tag="data_asset" text="Data Asset" />
+- Create a <TechnicalTag tag="datasource" text="Data Source" /> and a <TechnicalTag tag="data_asset" text="Data Asset" />
 - Create an <TechnicalTag tag="expectation_suite" text="Expectation Suite" />
 - Validate data using a <TechnicalTag tag="checkpoint" text="Checkpoint" />